polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/consensus-models/create-a-hybrid-node.md

   - PoW
 ---

-This guide demonstrates how to create a Substrate-based node that employs hybrid consensus, using [Sha3 proof of work](../pow) to dictate block authoring and the [Grandpa](https://paritytech.github.io/substrate/master/sc_finality_grandpa/index.html) finality gadget to provide [deterministic finality](/main-docs/fundamentals/consensus#finality).
+This guide demonstrates how to create a Substrate-based node that employs hybrid consensus, using SHA3 proof of work to dictate block authoring and the [Grandpa](https://paritytech.github.io/substrate/master/sc_finality_grandpa/index.html) finality gadget to provide [deterministic finality](/main-docs/fundamentals/consensus#finality).
 The minimal proof of work consensus lives entirely outside of the runtime.

 The Grandpa finality relies on getting its authority sets from the runtime using the [Grandpa API](https://paritytech.github.io/substrate/master/sp_finality_grandpa/trait.GrandpaApi.html).